mlcommons/ck/docs/tutorials/sc22-scc-mlperf.md

 that you use GCC and 500 images).

-You can check it by cleaning the CM cache and executing this command again (it will take around ~10 minutes depening on the speed of your system and the internet connection):
+You can check it by cleaning the CM cache and executing this command again (it will take around ~10 minutes depending on the speed of your system and the Internet connection):

 ```bash
 cm rm cache -f